 “I walked out the gate with my suitcase, I went in the car,” Nalaielua told The Maui News reporter Valerie Monson in an interview at his home.
 “I sat in the car in the back with her and all she did was cry.
 She couldn’t believe I was free.”

-Like Nalaielua, many others at Kalaupapa who arrived in the 1930s and 1940s thinking they only had a few years to live, went on to live very long – and accomplished -- lives.
-In fact, today the oldest resident at Kalaupapa, retired welder John Arruda, is 95 years old, is still living on his own and driving his pickup.
+Like Nalaielua, many others at Kalaupapa who arrived in the 1930s and 1940s, thought they only had a few years to live.
+Thanks to the sulfone drugs, many went on to live very long — and accomplished — lives.
+In fact, today the oldest resident at Kalaupapa, retired welder John Arruda, is 98 years old, is still living on his own and still driving his pickup.

 Nalaielua, a talented musician and artist, eventually moved back to Kalaupapa because it had become home.
 However, he could come and go as he pleased.
-He grew to love traveling, visiting many places on the US Continent and in Europe.
-He worked as a policeman, a carpenter and tour driver for Damien Tours.
+He grew to love traveling and visited many places on the US Continent and in Europe.
+He worked as a policeman, a carpenter and a tour driver at Kalaupapa for Damien Tours.
 He served on the Board of Health for the State of Hawaii and was on the Board of Directors for Na Pu`uwai Native Hawaiian Health Systems.
 He wrote his life story, “No Footprints in the Sand.”

 The medicine to treat leprosy has continued to improve over the years.
 Today, most people need drug therapy for a year or less to be completely cured.
 While taking the medicine, individuals can continue their normal lives, living at home with their families and holding down jobs.
 There is no need for isolation.
-There is no fear of disability.
+There should be no worry of disability.